 Using my dad’s favorite cookie flavor as my guide, cinnamon raisin oatmeal, I whipped up a batch of thick, chewy, and positively scrumptious squares that somehow reminded us of a Clif Bar combo (Peanut Butter meets Oatmeal Raisin) … only way, way better.
 Unlike Clif Bars, these peanut butter oat bars have a simple pure ingredient list, lower sugars, more nutty goodness, and are completely soy-free.

 I decided to experiment with a couple of drizzle options when making these peanut butter oat bars, one low sugar maple-cinnamon peanut butter icing (pictured above) and one “traditional” peanut butter icing (thickly piped below).
 Though they are soft and pipe-able as shown in my images, both set up when chilled, offering a little extra Clif Bar-like appeal.
+Since some ingredients can effect the results of these peanut butter oat bars more than others, I thought I would address them:

-Special Diet & Ingredient Notes: Peanut Butter Oat Bars
+Special Diet Notes: Peanut Butter Oat Bars

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, tree nut-free, soy-free, vegan / plant-based, and vegetarian.